 - a.
-No student shall participate in verbal or visual conduct of a sexual nature (including, but not limited to, unwelcome sexual advances, requests for sexual favors, sexually offensive slurs, sexually offensive drawings, photographs or posters directed towards another person) where there is a pattern of harassing behavior or a single significant incident.
-(Level 2-3) - b.
+No student shall participate in verbal or non-verbal conduct of a sexual nature (including, but not limited to, unwelcome sexual advances, requests for sexual favors, sexually offensive slurs, sexually offensive drawings, photographs or posters directed towards another person) where there is a pattern of harassing behavior or a single significant incident.

+- Elementary and Middle School Level 2-3

+- High School Level 2-4

+- b.
 No student shall participate in physical conduct of a sexual nature (including, but not limited to, unwelcome sexual advances or gestures) where there is a pattern of harassing behavior or a single significant incident.

-(Level 2-3 and contact Public Safety)
+- Elementary and Middle Level 2-3

+- High School Level 2-5

+- Contact CCSDPD

-3. Sexual Battery:
+- 3. Sexual Battery:

 Sexual battery is defined as a student intentionally making physical contact with the intimate parts of the body of another person without the consent of that person.
-Intimate body parts include the primary genital area, anus, groin, inner thighs, or buttocks of a male or female and the breasts of a female.
-No student shall commit any act of sexual battery on school property, school buses, or at school-sponsored events.
+Intimate body parts include the primary genital area, anus, groin, inner thighs, or buttocks of a male or female and the breasts of a female or male.
+No student shall commit any act of sexual battery on school property, school transportation, or at school-sponsored events.